SumOfBesties/besties-layout/README.md

 ## License & Acknowledgements

-- The source code for the `nsg2-layouts` project is licensed under the MIT license
+- The source code for the `besties-layout` project is licensed under the MIT license
 - [Norges Blindeforbund's](https://www.blindeforbundet.no/) logo may only be used with their prior permission.
 View more information [here (in Norwegian)](https://www.blindeforbundet.no/designmanual/logo)
 - Any other image assets in this repository may only be used with prior permission from the Norway Speedrunner Gathering
 - The [DSEG font family](https://github.com/keshikan/DSEG) by [keshikan](https://github.com/keshikan) is licensed under the [SIL Open Font License, version 1.1](https://openfontlicense.org/)